-6.16 If the project is to be publicised in any way (including media releases, publications, etc.), then it is expected that GMAAS will be given the opportunity to consider whether they wish its collaborative role to be acknowledged, and if so, the form of words used will be at their discretion.
+- 6.17 If the project is to be publicised in any way (including media releases, publications, etc.), then it is expected that GMAAS be given the opportunity to consider whether they wish its collaborative role to be acknowledged, and if so, the form of words used will be at his discretion. - 6.18 GMAAS will take digital photographs which may be published on social media feeds as part of an ongoing strategy to enable public access to information about current fieldwork in the county.